 Malan's Peak Trail is a 4.5 mile moderately trafficked out and back trail located near Ogden, Utah that features hot springs and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Located on the east side of Ogden, the summit of Malans Peak offers dramatic views out over the community, the Great Salt Lake and the surrounding mountains.
 The trail is signed and easy to follow.
 The route is somewhat steep, but not too bad.
 Take it slow and anyone can make this hike.
 There are excellent views at several points along the trail, and so you don't have to make it to the summit to enjoy a hike here.
 Strong hikers can continue past the summit into Malans Basin, which is a popular camping spot for backpackers.